- Office of the Assistant Secretary for Planning and Evaluation (ASPE)/Office of Behavioral Health, Disability, and Aging

 BACKGROUND

-Survival is a fundamental person-centered outcome, and access to mortality data is essential for research to improve health and well being.
-However, accessing mortality data in the United States is challenging, as these data are owned by 57 jurisdictions, each with their own policies on accessing and using the data for patient-centered outcome research (PCOR).
-Further, the 57 jurisdictions’ policies collectively determine policies for using the two national systems for linkable mortality data, CDC/NCHS' National Death Index (NDI) and Social Security’s full Death Master File (DMF), with national access generally based on the most restrictive jurisdiction policy .
-Due to the variation in policies for data access and use, and differences in how information on these policies and procedures are provided, PCOR investigators often struggle to determine how or even whether such data are available for their studies.
-Investigators can spend considerable time, resources, and money to determine this – and even forego using such data at all – limiting their ability to assess survival as an outcome.
+Survival is a fundamental person-centered outcome and access to mortality data is essential for research to improve health and wellbeing.
+However, accessing mortality data in the U.S. is challenging, as these data are owned by 57 jurisdictions, each with their own policies on accessing and using the data for patient-centered outcomes research (PCOR).
+Further, the 57 jurisdictions’ policies collectively determine policies for using the two national systems for linkable mortality data: the National Center for Health Statistics’ National Death Index (NDI) and the Social Security Administration’s full Death Master File (DMF).
+PCOR investigators often struggle to determine how or even whether mortality data are available for their studies and may spend considerable time and resources in the process.

-To facilitate assessing survival and mortality as outcomes in PCOR studies, this project will (1) conduct an inventory of the policies for the use of linkable mortality data for patient-centered outcomes research for each of the 57 mortality-reporting jurisdictions and (2) produce a public report and database documenting each jurisdiction’s requirements.
-These products will make it more efficient and less costly for PCOR investigators to determine the best ways to obtain data on survival and mortality for their studies.
-In addition, by documenting where particular elements of NDI and DMF policies reflect the (more restrictive) laws, regulations, or requirements of specific jurisdictions (and opportunities to address challenges), this project will inform ongoing efforts to improve the usability of national systems for linkable mortality data for patient-centered outcomes research and related purposes in the public interest.
+This project conducted an inventory of the formal policies on the use of linkable mortality data for PCOR for each of the 57 mortality-reporting jurisdictions, publishing the results in a public report and database.
+These products make it more efficient and less costly for PCOR investigators to determine the best ways to obtain data on survival and mortality.
+Further, this project informs ongoing efforts to improve the usability of national systems for linkable mortality data for research

-- Compendium of policies in all the 57 mortality-reporting jurisdictions, along with relevant logistical information (e.g., points of contact, application process, fees).
+Electronic Compendium of Mortality Data Policies.
+This interactive dashboard describes mortality data policies in all 57 mortality-reporting jurisdictions, along with relevant logistical information (e.g., points of contact, application process, fees).